 Individual Campsite at White Tank

-Campsites at White Tank are $15.
-Camping fees must be pre-paid ahead of time at an entrance station.
+Camping fees must be paid at an entrance station.
 A maximum of six people, three tents, and two cars may occupy an individual campsite, only if there is space available.
 Some sites only have enough parking for one vehicle.

 Senior/Access Pass Individual Campsite at White Tank